orionsecxyz/public-audit-reports/README.md

-# public-audit-reports
+# Public audit reports
-Public audit reports from Orion Security.
+This repository holds public audits performed by the Orion team.